-Hydrologic investigations of surface waters are dependent upon data gathered at streamflow and water quality discharge monitoring stations operated throughout the state by the U.S. Geological Survey and the Oklahoma Water Resources Board.
+Hydrologic investigations of surface waters are dependent upon data gathered at streamflow and water quality discharge monitoring stations operated throughout the state by the U.S. Geological Survey and the OWRB.
 Data obtained from the statewide streamflow monitoring network can be used for many purposes, including flood prediction, drought monitoring, development of reservoir operation plans, and other related planning activities.
 Due to limitations on the number of streamflow monitoring sites available in Oklahoma, streamflow modeling is becoming an increasingly important tool to estimate streamflow values between monitoring stations and in watersheds deficient of monitoring sites.

 Characterization of the watershed is necessary to determine factors affecting streamflow.
 Variation of slope over a watershed, land use, precipitation, stream size and gradient, amount of base flow from groundwater, water use, and other hydrologic characteristics significantly influence the amount of flow in a stream or river.